vmware-archive/pivotal-ui-react/dr-frankenstyle/README.md

 Dr. Frankenstyle will read the dependency tree from `npm list` and find all of the required CSS files (indicated by packages with the `style` key).
 It will then create a single CSS file in the correct cascade order and without duplication.
-In this case the files would be included in the following order:
+In the above exmaple, the files would be included in the following order:

 1. Bootstrap
 1. Typography